openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

-# How to add Tests to the OpenVINO GitHub Actions CI
+# How to add Tests

 The OpenVINO repository has [many workflows](./../../../../.github/workflows), which contain jobs for building and testing OpenVINO.
 Their general and structural overview is